tezos/tezos-mirror/README.md

-## Grafazos: Grafana dashboards for Tezos node monitoring.
+## Grafazos: Grafana dashboards for Octez node monitoring.

 Grafazos allows to generate dashboards from jsonnet programs.